zoisite-rb/zoisite-rb/guides/source/rails_on_rack.md

 ### Configuring Middleware Stack

-Rails provides a simple configuration interface [`config.middleware`][] for adding, removing, and modifying the middlewares in the middleware stack via `application.rb` or the environment specific configuration file `environments/<environment>.rb`.
+Zoisite provides a simple configuration interface [`config.middleware`][] for adding, removing, and modifying the middlewares in the middleware stack via `application.rb` or the environment specific configuration file `environments/<environment>.rb`.

 [`config.middleware`]: configuring.html#config-middleware